 In addition to Davis’ dominant two-way performance, the Missionaries were fueled by attackers Olivia Nielson and Jazmine Moledina, each of whom logged 10 kills in the match.

-Kelsey Ludin (Jr., Bozeman, Mont.) topped Linfield’s statistical ledger with 10 kills while also adding two service aces and three digs.
-Leimomi Hookano (Soph., Kaneohe, Hawaii) had nine kills and Victoria Thompson (Soph., Newberg, Ore.) accounted for eight kills, two aces and a couple of blocks.
+Kelsey Ludin (Sr., Bozeman, Mont.) topped Linfield’s statistical ledger with 10 kills while also adding two service aces and three digs.
+Leimomi Hookano had nine kills and Victoria Thompson (Jr., Newberg, Ore.) accounted for eight kills, two aces and a couple of blocks.

 Things looked promising for the Wildcats in the early going.
 Linfield pulled away in the late stages of the first set to nail down a 26-24 win.
 Consecutive service aces by Thompson allowed the ‘Cats to take a 1-0 advantage in the match.

 Whitman darted ahead in the second stanza, building leads of 9-3 and 18-8 on the way to a decisive seven-point win.
-Shayli Coppock (Jr., Temecula, Calif.) had four kills and Ludin added three more to pace the Wildcats.
+Shayli Coppock (Sr., Temecula, Calif) had four kills and Ludin added three more to pace the Wildcats.
 Linfield committed seven attack errors to Whitman’s one as the Missionaries squared the match at one set apiece.

 Four kills from Davis powered Whitman to another commanding victory in the third frame.
 The ‘Cats registered more errors (8) than kills (7) to further lose traction in the contest.

 In the fourth set, the Missionaries built a five-point edge, 14-9, on their way to the clinching match point.
-Kills by Kailana Ritte-Camara (Soph., Molokai, Hawaii), Hookano and Audrey Frazier (Soph., Albany, Ore.) brought the visitors back to within three, 23-20, but Courtney Brewer’s kill and Rachel Shober’s service ace sealed the outcome.
+Kills by Kailana Ritte-Camara (Jr., Molokai, Hawaii), Hookano and Audrey Frazier (Jr., Albany, Ore.) brought the visitors back to within three, 23-20, but Courtney Brewer’s kill and Rachel Shober’s service ace sealed the outcome.

 Frazier passed out 22 assists while also collecting three kills and three digs.
 Coppock finished with six kills and six assists, while Ritte-Camara totaled six kills and a dozen digs in a losing effort.